 top of page

-Since the age of 14 (in fact, maybe even a little earlier) I have actively been looking after my skin.
-I was blessed to have a mother that took the time to teach me all she knew about skincare.
+Since the age of 14 (maybe even a little earlier), I have actively been looking after my skin.
+I was blessed to have a mother who taught me all she knew about skincare.
 Since I can remember, I was lathered up in sunscreen every time my super pale complexion went outside.
 When I hit my teenage years, she taught me the sacred ritual of CTM (cleansing, toning and moisturizing).
-Since then, I have been obsessed with skincare, skincare products and of course, make-up.
+Since then, I have been obsessed with skincare and, of course, make-up.
 And the biggest and best lesson my mother ever taught me is that taking care of your skin is a mark of self-respect, not a sign of vanity.

 Before I delve into the mission behind my new ‘The Art of Skincare’ series, I want to approach the concept of beauty or looking good (I’ve included the latter, as the word ‘beauty’ is predominantly synonymous with femininity and I am not just talking to women, I’m talking to you wondrous men too).
 Unless you have been a recluse your entire life, you have been subjected to images, whether it be through films or magazines, that through the ages have defined what ‘beauty’ or to be ‘good-looking’ is.
-So here’s a little thought, think back to those images.
+So here’s a little thought: think back to those images.
 Haven’t they constantly changed through the years?
 The only person you should aspire to look like is yourself.
-Everyone is gorgeous in their own way, so stop comparing and focus on the most important person, you.
-I’m so sorry if anyone has put you down or bullied you, they can stuff right off!
-Also, it’s okay to not be okay.
+Everyone is gorgeous in their own way, so stop comparing and focus on the most important person: you.
+I’m so sorry if anyone has put you down or bullied you; they can stuff you right off!
+Also, it’s okay not to be okay.
 It’s okay to feel shitty.
-We’re all human (some conspiracy theorist may disagree, but we’ll leave that little debate to them).
+We’re all human (some conspiracy theorists may disagree, but we’ll leave that little debate to them).
 But let me challenge you to this.
-When you are feeling down, instead of asking ‘Do I look fat today’ or ‘Is my skin looking horrendous’, rather be more direct and honest in the answer that you’re looking for.
-For example, ‘I’m having an awful day and I just need you to tell me I’m beautiful’ or ‘I just need you to tell me you love me, I’m not having a good day and I need to hear that’ or ‘Please just remind me that I’m the best damn thing on this earth.’
+When you are feeling down, instead of asking, ‘Do I look fat today?’ or ‘Is my skin looking horrendous?’, rather be more direct and honest in the answer that you’re looking for.
+For example, ‘I’m having an awful day, and I just need you to tell me I’m beautiful’ or ‘I just need you to tell me you love me, I’m not having a good day, and I need to hear that’ or ‘Please just remind me that I’m the best damn thing on this earth.’
 Stop using negative questions to get the positive affirmations that you need.
-Confidence and being kind are two of the most gorgeous things any man or woman can possess and looking after yourself is one of the steps to getting there.
-If you don’t work at beauty or looking good from the inside-out, even the most expensive skincare or make-up or clothes aren’t going to make a difference.
-So from this day forth humans, you do solemnly swear that you will remind yourself every day that you matter and that you are amazing.
+Confidence and being kind are two of the most gorgeous things any man or woman can possess; looking after yourself is one of the steps to getting there.
+If you don’t work at beauty or look good from the inside out, even the most expensive skincare make-up or clothes aren’t going to make a difference.
+So from this day forth, humans, you solemnly swear that you will remind yourself every day that you matter and are amazing.
 Motivational speech over.

-As I mentioned earlier, taking care of your skin is a form of self-respect and would you believe that self-respect is a fantastic stepping stone to a more confident you.
+As I mentioned earlier, taking care of your skin is a form of self-respect, and would you believe that self-respect is a fantastic stepping stone to a more confident you?
 But despite the sacred ritual of CTM, skincare is far more complicated because every single one of us is different.
-And that is why I present to you ‘The Art of Skincare’.
-In this series I will be covering the following:
+And that is why I present ‘The Art of Skincare’ to you.
+In this series, I will be covering the following:

 • FOUNDATIONS OF HAPPY SKIN